Silk Stalkings: Recurring

+Episodes

 Home media

 Anchor Bay Entertainment released the first five seasons of Silk Stalkings on DVD in Region 1 between 2004 and 2006.
 As of 2010, these releases have been discontinued and are out of print.

 On October 14, 2009, it was announced that Mill Creek Entertainment had acquired the rights to several Stephen J. Cannell series including Silk Stalkings.
 Season 1 was re-released on DVD on March 9, 2010.

 On October 22, 2013, Mill Creek Entertainment released seasons six, seven, and eight together in one collection entitled: Silk Stalkings - Seasons 6, 7 and 8: The Ryan and St. John Cases.

 On January 13, 2023, Visual Entertainment released Silk Stalkings - The Complete Collection, which contains all 8 seasons of the series together in one collection for the very first time.